abhiyaantrix/event-radar-api/README.md

 However, for certain blockers I have used AI to help me out, for example: incorrect configurations.

+For code reviews, [Sourcery AI](https://sourcery.ai/) is used to help catch obvious mistakes.

 ## Development

 ### Prerequisites